 We point out that the database reported by companies was not suitable for calculating the key indicators in all cases, as it did not apportion the total amounts reported for mine site and extraction royalties between oil and natural gas.
 The data reporting should therefore be adapted for future reporting periods and questions asked about the corresponding apportionment.
-We are also of the opinion that the existing database is an adequate basis for our assessment.
+Nevertheless, we believe that the existing database is an adequate basis for our assessment.